meta-llama/prompt-ops/docs/dataset_adapter_selection_guide.md

         return {}
 ```

-## Decision Flowchart for Adapter Selection
+## Decision Flowchart for DatasetAdapter Selection

 1. **Is your dataset in JSON format?**
    - **Yes**: Continue to next question